verdie-g/clickhouse-cs/README.md

 <!--- We have a wide range of [examples](./examples), aiming to cover various scenarios of client usage.
 The overview is available in the [examples README](https://github.com/ClickHouse/clickhouse-js/blob/main/examples/README.md#overview). -->

+## ClickHouse Versions

+The supported versions ofthe ClickHouse database server coincide with the versions currently receiving security updates.

+For the list of currently supported versions, see https://github.com/ClickHouse/ClickHouse/blob/master/SECURITY.md#security-change-log-and-support.

 ## Contact us

 If you have any questions or need help, feel free to reach out to us in the [Community Slack](https://clickhouse.com/slack) or via [GitHub issues](https://github.com/ClickHouse/clickhouse-cs/issues).